Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Samourai Wallet Executives Arrested And Charged With Money Laundering And Unlicensed Money Transmitting Offenses.md

 >
 > There is no real need to rotate to a new wallet etc, and Sparrow is still an excellent option.
 Unfortunately you will no longer be able to mix in Sparrow as the Samourai coordinator was seized.

+[Magistrate Judge Barbara Moses ruled to release Rodriguez on a $1 million bond on 4/29/2024](https://www.coindesk.com/policy/2024/04/29/samourai-wallet-co-founder-keonne-rodriguez-pleads-not-guilty-released-on-1m-bond/), accepting the conditions set in a bail package that both federal prosecutors and Rodriguez’s lawyers had agreed to.
+Rodriguez's location will be tracked, and he will not be allowed to leave his home except to go to and from court proceedings.

 # FBI Issues PSA On Crypto MSBs

 > [!QUOTE] [Alert on Cryptocurrency Money Services Businesses](https://www.ic3.gov/Media/Y2024/PSA240425)